lewis-mi/VibeCheckLab/README.md

     ```

 2.  **Set up Environment Variables:**
-    Your `API_KEY` for the Gemini API must be available as an environment variable in the serverless function's execution context.
-For local development with platforms like Vercel, you can create a `.env` file in the project root:
+    Your `API_KEY` for the Gemini API must be available as an environment variable.
+Create a `.env` file in the project root:
     ```
     API_KEY=your_gemini_api_key_here
     ```

-3.  **Run the Development Server:**
+3.  **Run the Development Environment:**
-    Use your platform's development command (e.g., `vercel dev`) to serve the Vite app and the serverless function proxy simultaneously.
-If running Vite directly, ensure you have a way to run and proxy to the API function.
+    You will need to run the API server and the frontend server in two separate terminals.

+    *Terminal 1: Start the API Server*
     ```bash
+    npm run start:api
+    ```

+    *Terminal 2: Start the Vite Frontend Server*
+    ```bash
     npm run dev
     ```

 4.  **Open the App:**
-    The application will be available at the URL provided by the development server (typically `http://localhost:3000`).
+    The application will be available at `http://localhost:3000`.
+The Vite server will automatically proxy API requests to your Node.js server.

+### ☁️ How to Deploy to Google Cloud Run

+The decoupled architecture of this project is well-suited for containerized deployment on platforms like Google Cloud Run.

+1.  **Create a `Dockerfile`:**
+    A `Dockerfile` is included in the project root.
+It uses a multi-stage build to create a lean, production-ready container image that contains both the frontend and backend.

+2.  **Build the Docker Image:**
+    From your project root, build the image using Google Cloud Build (or a local Docker daemon) and tag it for Artifact Registry.
+Replace `PROJECT_ID`, `REGION`, and `REPO_NAME` with your GCP details.

+    ```bash
+    gcloud builds submit --tag REGION-docker.pkg.dev/PROJECT_ID/REPO_NAME/vibe-check-lab
+    ```

+3.  **Deploy to Cloud Run:**
+    Deploy the image from Artifact Registry to Cloud Run.

+    ```bash
+    gcloud run deploy vibe-check-lab \
+      --image REGION-docker.pkg.dev/PROJECT_ID/REPO_NAME/vibe-check-lab \
+      --platform managed \
+      --region REGION \
+      --allow-unauthenticated \
+      --set-env-vars="API_KEY=your_gemini_api_key_here"
+    ```
+    *   `--allow-unauthenticated` makes the service public.
+    *   Use `--set-env-vars` to securely provide your Gemini API key to the Cloud Run instance.
+Do not hardcode it in the Dockerfile.